How do life insurance claims work?

 A material fact is any piece of information that influences an insurance company’s decision about providing insurance coverage (such as smoking status, known health issues, age, etc) during the underwriting process.
 Once the two-year contestability period passes, the policy is incontestable.
 An insurance company can only void or cancel the policy if it can prove the policyholder committed fraud when applying for the policy or in the case of missed premiums.

-For example, if, at the time of claim, an insurance company determines the life insurance applicant had misstated their age on the application, it can void the policy and deny the claim only if it can prove that the misstatement of age was fraudulent.
+For example, if, at the time of claim, an insurance company determines the deceased person had misstated their age on the application, it can void the policy and deny the claim only if it can prove that the misstatement of age was fraudulent.
 If it was an honest mistake (the misstatement was not fraudulent) then the insurance company will pay the death benefit.
 However, it will adjust the amount of the death benefit to correlate with how much coverage the applicant would have been able to purchase with the premium they paid had the correct age been known.

 If the policyholder passes away during the contestability period and any instances of fraud or misrepresentation come to light, the insurer may choose to cancel the policy, refuse to pay the benefit, or subtract money from the death benefit.